 My point is that being human doesn’t make you an expert on human beings (yes, I’ve heard that one too) and it doesn’t make you a designer – no more than being human makes you a doctor.
 Yes, you can probably correctly diagnose a common cold, a stomach bug, a headache or something equally innocuous.
 But when the cold won’t go away, or the stomach bug comes back, or the headaches get worse, what do you do?
 You go to the experts.

-I’ve been in design for nearly 20 years and I’ve seen the results when trained designers aren’t involved in the design of a product.
+I’ve been in design for over 20 years and I’ve seen the results when expert designers aren’t involved in the design of a product.
 Whatever the device is, even if it looks good (and often it doesn’t), it nearly always has usability issues, it frustrates the user, and it gets tossed aside when a better design – one designed by designers – comes along.